-As well as helping us to avoid illness, having a healthy lifestyle can also give us more energy, lift our mood, help us sleep better, feel less tired and stressed, and boost our confidence too.
 Small changes to our lifestyles now can improve our health right away and it is never too late to start.

-- NHS Health Checks
+- Better Health

-- Help to drink less
+- Drinking less

 If you're aged 40 to 74 you may be eligible for a free NHS Health Check.

 It's a great way to check your health and get personalised advice on keeping yourself healthy and active.
 Think of it as your health MOT.

 Find out about Health Checks in Hampshire and other easy ways to check your health.

 Social prescribing is about giving you access to activities, social groups, services and advice based on your needs and interests.
 The aim is to improve your sense of wellbeing, which in turn can often have a positive impact on your health.
 It doesn’t replace the medical role your GP plays but is an addition to the service they provide.
 You could speak to your GP surgery to find out whether there is a local service you can access.

 Hampshire County Council’s Smoking web page provides information about support for people who want to give up smoking.